mikibakaiki/processing-payment-challenge/README.md

 In this solution we are using jobs, one for each Amortization to be processed, and another for each email notification to be sent.
 This allows for processing information asynchronously, on background processes.

-This allows for an API call to have a response in `ms`, whilst the background process can take `minutes`.
+This allows for an API call to have a response in `milliseconds`, whilst the background process can take `minutes`.
 For servers with millions of requests and users, this is a good approach.

 For each request to the [pay-all-due-amortizations](#pay-all-due-amortizations) endpoint, the service will create an array of jobs, and these jobs will then be [Batched](https://laravel.com/docs/10.x/queues#job-batching).